shivanisorte/100-days-of-code/log.md

 ### Day 0: November 28, 2020

-**Today's Progress**: Learnt about timer functions and asynchronous Javascript
+**Today's Progress**: Learnt a bit about timer functions and asynchronous Javascript

-**Thoughts**: A Callback or two is easy to handle.
-But callback chains are definitely more difficult to handle than promise chains.
-I struggled with promises in JS, but I managed to figure out some basic functionality.
+**Thoughts**: Struggled with promises in JS, but managed to figure out some basic functionality.
+Callback chains are definitely more difficult to handle than promise chains.

 **Link(s) to work**: [Learning timer functions and async JS](https://github.com/shivanisorte/LearningJavaScript/tree/main/learning/timerfunc%26asyncJS)